gregor-fausto/clarkiaSeedBanks/library/dataProcessingWorkflow.md

 /Users/Gregor/Dropbox/dataLibrary/Clarkia-LTREB/20_demography_sites/new\
 fruit\ \&\ seed\ files/`

-I last ran these on 05/28/20 at 7:38 AM.
+I last ran these on 03/26/21 at 9:05 AM.
 The files in this directory are now a copy of those in the shared Dropbox folder.
 For the time being, the copy of the files remains outside of the folder that gets updated on Git.
-An additional folder holding datasets is originally found in the shared Dropbox folder `.../Dropbox/Clarkia-LTREB/data and scripts/files from monica/`.
+An additional folder holding datasets is found in the shared Dropbox folder `.../Dropbox/Clarkia-LTREB/data and scripts/files from monica/`.
 I created a folder on my local Dropbox `/Users/Gregor/Dropbox/dataLibrary/` to hold a copy of these files.
 To copy the files, I run the following in my Terminal: